A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks: Evaluation

-Fig. \ref{fig:CUE_PLR} shows the variation of packet loss ratio with the number of \acp{CUE}.
-It is observed that the packet loss ratio is the highest for ORA scheme.
-Due to dedicated resource assignment, the limit on the maximum number of users that can be scheduled in a \ac{TTI} is applicable to both the \acp{CUE} and \acp{VUE} in ORA.
-So, it supports a lower real time traffic capacity of 126 \acp{CUE}.
-The traffic capacity increases significantly with resource sharing, as can be seen for the proposed GRAHS and HRAHS schemes.
-The capacity of HRAHS is even higher than GRAHS.
-The reason for this may be explained as follows.
-Both GRAHS and HRAHS allocate resources to users in the order they appear in the TTL-sorted buffers.
-The following two conditions may arise with GRAHS: - 1) If users with poor channel conditions are ahead in the queue, they will occupy a larger number of \acp{RB} thereby throttling resource availability to the trailing users.
-2) If users with poor channel conditions appear later in the queue, then a sufficient number of resources may not be available for them.
-As GRAHS aims to maximize the sum-rate, it implicitly prioritizes users with better channel conditions, i.e., those with fewer resource requirements.
-This can be corroborated from Fig.\ref{fig:RBperCUEperslot}, which plots the average number of \acp{RB} required by each \acp{CUE} per \ac{TTI}.
-It is seen that with GRAHS \acp{CUE} occupy fewer resources.
-In fact the percentage of users requiring 1/2/3/4 \acp{RB} with GRAHS vary as 59\%/14\%/15\%/4.78\%, respectively.
-HRAHS, on the other hand, universally assigns four \acp{RB} per user, thereby supporting users even with average channel conditions.
-As a result, the real time traffic capacity of HRAHS is 168 \acp{CUE}, which is even higher than that of GRAHS at 158 \acp{CUE}. \\ Fig. \ref{fig:CUE_delay} shows the \ac{CDF} of the average delay experienced by the users in milliseconds.
-We have shown the comparison of the delay performance of the three algorithms at two levels - (i) for the same number of users, and (ii) for the real-time traffic capacity of individual algorithms.
+Fig. \ref{fig:CUE_delay} shows the comparison of the delay performance of the three algorithms at two levels - (i) for the same number of users, and (ii) for the real-time traffic capacity of individual algorithms.
 For comparing the performance with the same number of users, we have used the real-time traffic capacity of ORA of 126 users, which is the least among all the algorithms.
 It is observed that with the same number of users, ORA delivers the worst delay performance among all algorithms.
 The reason can also be attributed to the fact that for ORA the limit on the maximum number of users that can be scheduled in a \ac{TTI} applies to both \acp{CUE} and \acp{VUE}.
-This limits the scheduling opportunity of individual users, thereby increasing the delay.
-When the delay performance is compared at the capacity of individual algorithms, it is seen that the delay experienced with GRAHS and HRAHS increases with the number of \acp{CUE}, but it is well within the maximum allowable delay of 50ms. \\ Fig. \ref{fig:CUE_rate} compares the sum-rate achieved by the three different algorithms, when the number of \acp{CUE} is equal to the real-time traffic capacity of the ORA algorithm.
-It is seen that HRAHS is able to provide a much higher sum-rate for the \acp{CUE}, than GRAHS or ORA.
+When the delay performance is compared at the capacity of individual algorithms, it is seen that the delay experienced with GRAHS and HRAHS increases with the number of \acp{CUE}, but it is well within the maximum allowable delay of 50ms. \\ Fig. \ref{fig:CUE_rate} compares the sum-rate achieved by the three different algorithms for 126 \acp{CUE}, \textit{i.e.}, for the real-time traffic capacity of the ORA algorithm.
+It is seen that HRAHS is able to provide a much higher sum-rate for the \acp{CUE}, than GRAHS.
 HRAHS achieves the higher system capacity and improved sum-rates by efficient utilization of the radio resources.
 The resource utilization of the three algorithms can be observed from Fig. \ref{fig:RBCUE}, which shows the number of \acp{RB} occupied by the \acp{CUE}.
-It shows that HRAHS has a better resource utilization, which reflects in the improved capacity and sum rates.
+It shows that HRAHS has a better resource utilization, which gets reflected in the improved capacity and sum rates.